StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-11-08-taskrun-etiquette-examples-even-in.md

 ---
 layout: post
 title: "Task.Run Etiquette Examples: Even in the Complex Case, Don't Use Task.Run in the Implementation"
-tags: ["async", ".NET", "ASP.NET"]
 ---

-Last time, we looked at CPU-bound methods and learned [why we shouldn't use `Task.Run` in the implementation](http://blog.stephencleary.com/2013/11/taskrun-etiquette-examples-dont-use.html).
+Last time, we looked at CPU-bound methods and learned [why we shouldn't use `Task.Run` in the implementation]({% post_url 2013-11-07-taskrun-etiquette-examples-dont-use %}).
 Rather, we should use it at the point of the call.